 There is not enough evidence to determine whether cough medicines work.
 But some

 people may find them useful.
 Avoid cold remedies that combine medicines to treat many symptoms.
 It is generally better to treat each symptom separately.
-There are two kinds of cough medicines: expectorants and suppressants.
+There are two kinds of cough medicines: expectorants and suppressants.- Expectorants may make it easier to cough up mucus when you have a productive cough.

 Cough medicine precautions